School > Policies

 Please pay attention to the content of the lunch as listed below.
 We hope to help children understand that it is important to eat well and also that eating is an enjoyable activity.
 We hope our content reflects this.

 Lunches should contain a carbohydrate content such as sandwiches, bread roll etc. for slow release energy.
 The sandwich/bread roll content should be divided in 2 sections for the 2 eating times.
 Lunches should contain a healthy snack such as fruit, nuts, raisins, carrot sticks, cheese etc. Lunches may contain only 1 small treat such as 1 cereal based bar or a small bun or a small portion of biscuits.
 Lunches may never contain sweets, chocolate or chewy bars, crisps or popcorn.
-If yogurt is taken to school children must have their own spoon.

 All drinks should be in reusable plastic bottles or beakers.
 Children should be able to open and close the plastic bottle so they can drink from it twice a day.